 THE DETAILS OF REST IN MEDICINE

 Rest in Medicine is a relaxing rest-focussed retreat designed specifically for doctors.
-Taking place over the summer solstice weekend at Langcliffe Hall in North Yorkshire, your two-night stay includes accommodation, activities, and all meals on-site.
+Taking place over the summer solstice weekend at Langcliffe Hall in North Yorkshire, your two-night stay includes accommodation, retreat offerings, and all food and drink on-site.

-Meals are made on-site using locally sourced organic produce, including from Langcliffe Hall’s vegetable gardens.
+Meals are made using locally sourced organic produce, much of it from Langcliffe Hall’s vegetable gardens.
 Dietary requirements can be catered to with plenty of advance notice; however, very specific dietary issues may incur an extra fee.

 ACCOMMODATION OPTIONS AT LANGCLIFFE HALL